States of Jersey

 selected is appointed to office.[67]

-24 Appointment
+24 Appointment,

-and dismissal of Deputy Chief Minister
+dismissal and resignation of Deputy Chief Minister[67]

 (1) The